DoctorKhan/The-Social-Game-Book/src/10_part/020_clue_east_balinese.md

 The Balinese hadn't chosen connection over efficiency.
 They understood that connection *is* the highest form of efficiency.
 It is the technology that makes everything else work.

-The question that now haunted me was more pointed: What force benefits from convincing us to trade our social health for individual productivity?

-This ancient understanding of social rhythm isn't just a relic of the past; it is a core design principle for the real-world gatherings that will ground the networked communities of the future.
+But I had discovered something profound in Bali—a technology that seemed almost too good to be true.
+Could this ancient wisdom really work in the modern world?
+Could disconnected, individualistic Westerners actually access this kind of collective intelligence?

-The next clue was waiting for me in the most unlikely of places: a temporary city built on radical self-expression in the Nevada desert.
+I needed to test this hypothesis.
+And I found my laboratory in the most unlikely of places: a temporary city built on radical self-expression in the Nevada desert.